-Since no one can keep the law perfectly, God puts all those who try under the curse, based on their own premise.
-If they fail on any point, they fall under condemnation.
+Since no one can perfectly keep the law, God puts all those who try under the curse, based on their own premise.
+If they fail at any point, they fall under condemnation.

 Law and faith are diametrically opposed ways of salvation.

 The law cannot save a sinner or set up the standard for the Christian life.
 The law is a works system for salvation.
 We cannot work at the law enough because it would not be of sufficient quality or quantity to satisfy the absolute standard of God.
 God cannot tolerate sin in the slightest degree.
 It is a religious fairy tale to think that a person can measure up to God’s standards.
 God does not hold out this expectation for us.